First Four vs. Final Four

 Now, the winner of the 2017 NCAA Tournament Final Four is yet to be determined.

-My money is on the team in blue.
+But my money is on the team in blue with the cool mascot.

 Tom McTee, Super-Genius